-Our Conflict Minerals policy and approach are posted on our website at www.allegion.com under the heading, "About Allegion - Corporate Social Responsibility & ESG - Sustainability & Safety - Environmental Solutions" and our Conflict Minerals Report is filed annually with the SEC as part of Form SD.
+Our Conflict Minerals policy and approach are posted on our website at www.allegion.com/ESG under the "Environmental" page and our Conflict Minerals Report is filed annually with the SEC as part of Form SD.

-Throughout the global COVID-19 pandemic, the Company stayed committed to doing what's right for our employees, customers and the communities where we operate, as well as our business health and essential critical infrastructure.
-We continue to closely monitor the developments regarding the pandemic and remain focused on the health and safety of our employees and business health, both in the short and longer term.
-For more details on actions we took, and continue to take, amidst the COVID-19 pandemic, see "COVID-19 Pandemic Response Highlights" on page 31 of this Proxy Statement.
+Throughout the ongoing global COVID-19 pandemic, we stayed committed to doing what's right for our employees, customers and the communities where we operate, as well as our business health and essential critical infrastructure.
+We remain focused on the health and safety of our employees and business health, both in the short and longer term.
+For more details on our continued approach as the COVID-19 pandemic continues, see "Ongoing COVID-19 Pandemic Response Highlights" on page x of this Proxy Statement.